-Program: open sharing time with a brief introduction to the evenings topic
+(E) Program: open sharing time with a brief introduction to the evenings topic

-At about 7:55:
+(F) At about 7:55 start closing the meeting:

 In keeping with the 7th Tradition which states, "Every group ought to be fully self-supporting, declining outside contributions.
 We now pass the 'virtual' basket to cover our group expenses such as: rent, donations to district, area, and the world service arms of Al-Anon.